How to Apply the Wyckoff Accumulation Theory to Trade Crypto

 Timing is the most important element in the Wyckoff Cycle.
 The market cycle moves continuously from markup to markdown, and the perfect buying and selling position is valid only once the timing is right.

 When the price remains within the trading range, traders can move to the lower time frame to perfect the trading entry.
-Here the ultimate target is to open a buy position once the accumulation is over and a sell position when the distribution is over.
+Here the ultimate target is to open a buy position once the accumulation is over and a sell position once the distribution is over.

 The Composite Man Concept